 MENU

 To make life easier we have initiated an orientation program to help you manage your responsibilities for the Conference.
-It consists of three webinars:
+It consists of these webinars:

 Tests

-In order to validate your cooperation in viewing the webinars, remember to take the tests at the end of each one (located below and linked on the last slide of each presentation).
+In order to validate your cooperation in viewing the webinars, remember to take the test by CLICKING HERE.

 Teams normally meet their expenses through: